Antriksh1305/Weather-App/README.md

 ## Description

 The Weather App is a beautifully designed mobile application that keeps you informed about the weather conditions.
-With its intuitive user interface, inspired by a Dribbble design, the app offers a delightful experience for iOS and Android users.
+With its intuitive user interface, inspired by a Dribbble design, the app offers a delightful experience for Android users.

 <p>
   <p>